hackerwins/yorkie-react-todomvc/README.md

-# Realtime collabroative TodoMVC example using CreateReactApp and Yorkie JS SDK.
+# TodoMVC example using CreateReactApp and Yorkie JS SDK.

 ## Screenshot